-I’ve spent the last several years trying innumerable natural deodorants and have only found a couple that even come close to getting the job done.
-Colorado PitStik and Soapwalla Deodorant Cream were my favorites, but as time went on, I really wanted to be able to adjust the ingredients and scents to fit my own body chemistry a little better.
+I've spent the last several years trying innumerable natural deodorants and found a couple that kind of worked…but as time went on, I really wanted to be able to adjust the ingredients and scents to fit my own body chemistry a little better.

 I gave in to my mad scientist tendencies and went to work in the kitchen.
-And now, two months later, I’m the happiest – and best smelling girl – in the neighborhood!
+And now, two months later, I'm the happiest – and best smelling girl – in the neighborhood with my homemade deodorant!

 Is it Really Necessary to Use Natural Deodorant?